WOODLAND TRUST - UFFMOOR WOOD DOG TRAINING

 This is part of a much larger project to increase community interaction and promoting "Woodlands and Wellbeing."
 It is a fantastic opportunity to join in with the Uffmoor dog walking community.

 THE ESSENTIAL SKILLS SERIES

 The Essential Skills series consists of 4 workshops which cover all of the skills needed to get your dog off to the right start when out and about in the countryside.
-Although not essential, it would be of most benefit to attend all 4 sessions.
-It is recommended that you attend the “Think Dog” session, even if you cannot attend all of the other 3 topics.
+It would be of most benefit to attend all 4 sessions, with the “Think Dog” session being compulsory.

 1. LOOSE LEAD WALKING

 It is hard to enjoy going for a walk with a dog who is pulling our arms out yet, more often than not, loose lead walking is so very boring for both dog and owner.
 This results in a dog who switches off and pulls like a small steam engine, and an owner who does not enjoy going for walks or who just lets their dog off the lead because it is far too stressful otherwise.

 During this session we look at how to engage with our dogs on walks, how to be way more interesting than the distractions of the woods, but also how to use the woodland around us as reinforcement and enrichment.
 You will be given the skills to go away and practice, practice, practice, in a fun way.

 This is a session without your dog and the most important to attend!

 During this session we consider the behaviour of dogs, debunk myths, and look at why they behave in the ways that they do.